Chamikajaya/multi-agent-text-to-sql/README.md

 - What is the total revenue by product category?

 **👥 Customer Analysis**
-- How many users are from California?
+- How many users are from Atlanta?
-- What is the average age of customers by state?
 - Show me the distribution of users by traffic source

 **📦 Product Queries**